plan-systems/design-docs/README.md

 - build interactive maps, charts, floor plans, and virtual spaces
 - track inventory and supplies
 - integrate files and media sharing
+- tally and track community polls and voting
 - coordinate and visualize calendars and scheduling
 - accept and filter custom-designed forms